Hard Tissue Reconstruction in Long Island

 Sutures are removed at a follow-up appointment 7-10 days following the procedure, and your healing will be monitored closely by Dr. Scharf throughout the next several months.

-For more information about hard tissue reconstruction, make an appointment with Dr. David Scharf today.
+For more information about hard tissue reconstruction, make an appointment with Dr. David R. Scharf today.
 With bone grafting and dental implants in Long Island, you can enjoy the smile of your dreams in less time than you might think.